laetho/metagraf/readme.md

 > go run mgraf -c /path/to/collection/of/metagraphs

 You can use the example collection provided to experiment.
-It produces output like ihis if the resulting
+It produces output like this if the resulting file is used with the **dot** utility from graphviz.

 <img src="https://github.com/laetho/metagraf/raw/master/example.png" alt="Example graph">
 Acknowledgement